Yemeni crisis: Saudi Arabian-led intervention in Yemen

 On 26 March 2015, Saudi Arabia and several other countries announced that they had begun military operations in Yemen against Houthi rebels.
 Bahrain, Kuwait, Qatar and the United Arab Emirates issued a statement along with Saudi Arabia saying their goal is to "repel Houthi aggression" in Yemen.
 Egypt, Jordan, Morocco, and Sudan are also members of the coalition.

 In addition to airstrikes against targets throughout Yemen, which the General People's Congress blamed for causing dozens of civilian casualties, Egyptian warships reportedly shelled a Houthi column as it advanced toward Aden on 30 March, and Saudi and Houthi forces traded artillery and rocket fire across the border between Saudi Arabia and Yemen.

-The 8 October 2016 attack by the Saudi Arabian-led coalition killed at least 140 people and injured more than 600 in Sana'a.
+The 8 October 2016 attack by the Saudi Arabian-led coalition killed at least 140 people and injured more than 600 in Sanaa.
 This was one of the single worst death tolls in the two-year war.
 Saudi Arabia and its allies accepted the internal review's finding, by the Joint Incidents Assessment Team (JIAT), that the coalition's bombardment of this funeral ceremony was based on faulty information, i.e., that this was a gathering of armed Houthi leaders.

 Humanitarian crisis

-The crisis in Yemen is one of the world's biggest crises.
-Over one third of the three million refugees have been uprooted within Yemen between 2015 and 2020.
-Roughly 80% of the Yemen population, containing over 12 million children, requires humanitarian aid.
-In 2020, an estimated 7.8 million children had no connection to education, and 10 million lacked water and sanitation.
-In addition to the lack of resources for children, there have also been multiple accounts of children being forced into conflict.

-Children are enticed to shoot weapons on behalf of the Houthis in exchange for monetary gain or social status as in Yemen shooting guns at a young age is normalized.
-Children are seen in the eyes of many militias as valuable assets or an advantage in conflict.
-Yemen also has an array of treaties with the United Nations, one which specifies an agreement to the treatment of children.

-The Convention on the Rights of the Child assembly resolution was signed November 18, 1959 and ratified on November 20, 1989.
-In reality, due to a lack of intervention, many Yemeni children are being neglected treatment, resources, and basic rights during this humanitarian crisis.

-In April 2021, it was stated that the country is witnessing “the worst humanitarian crisis in the past 100 years”, as it is facing famine and 80% of the population of over 30 million need humanitarian aid, according to the director of Muslim Hands’ Yemen operation.
+Scale of humanitarian crisis

+The Yemeni civil war has been described as one of the world’s worst humanitarian crises.
+Out of a pre-war population of around thirty million, an estimated 23.4 million people now require humanitarian assistance, meaning that an 80 percent of Yemenis rely on some form of aid to survive.
+The conflict itself has also caused about 233,000 deaths, with half of them from indirect causes such as hunger and the collapse of health services, and 3.65 millions of displaced mostly within the country itself.
+Particularly alarming is the impact on Yemeni children, as nearly two million of them are considered acutely malnourished, and even more are living in areas classified under famine risk.